robertdavid010/meteor_boilerplate/README.md

 > This approach differs from some popular conventions, and is merely the opinionated approach of this boilerplate's developer.

+### Installation

+**Do not simply clone the repository (or a fork) directly into your application.**

+Download the repository as a zip and extract it into an empty app directory to either initialize or propagate your codebase.
+This will be the case if the application was initialized using [meteor_init](https://github.com/robertdavid010/meteor_init)

 **TODO**

 1. Add base code files to support minimal application model CRUD.